-2. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
+2. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees

+Pursuant to Tax Code Section 41.66(i), hearing requests filed by property owners or their designated agents under Tax Code Section 1.111 must be scheduled for a specific time and date.
+More than one protest hearing can be scheduled at the same time and date; however, the property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
 The postponement request must contain the mailing address and email address of the person requesting the postponement.
 The ARB must respond in writing or by email to the postponement request not later than the seventh day after the date of receipt of the request.